Last Updated on March 14, 2019 by Jeremy

 During a recent trip down to the Cultural District I was lucky enough to take in a dress rehearsal screening of the Pittsburgh Opera's rendition of Salome.
 Between enjoying the ambiance of one of our favorite performing arts venues, the Benedum Center, and taking in the show, it was yet another incredible night out in downtown Pittsburgh.

-Taking in a Show at the Benedum Center
+The Pittsburgh Opera at the Benedum Center

 Much like nearby Heinz Hall, the Benedum Center for the Performing Arts is special because it was not designed for live performances at all.